crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 library and [`google/go-cmp`](https://pkg.go.dev/github.com/google/go-cmp/cmp).

 To add test cases, update the `cases` map in `TestRunFunction`.
-Expand the below block to view the full `fn_test.go` file for function-xbuckets.
+Expand the below block to view the full `fn_test.go` file for the function.

 {{<expand "The full fn_test.go file" >}}
 ```go